 All that left me in a hassle.
 The card fits my needs.
 But the stock cooling solution is annoying.
 You can buy what is called an aftermarket GPU cooler.
 The problem here is the size of the card.
 Most aftermarket coolers are made for cards with an width of 98mm.
 I found the Accelero Xtreme IV rev. 2 by Arctic Cooling.
 It has this measurement restriction.
-I did some search result traversing in order to figure if this was possible.
+I did some google traversing in order to figure if I could use this cooler anyway.
 Most forums had posts with people just stating that the buyer should return the card or just buy a new one.
 Arguing like "The card is crap, buy a proper one".
 Indeed this kind of expertise is very helpful.
 So I turned to reddit.
 And with the help from a user on r/graphicscard I found the reddit post Accelero Xtreme IV on a 1660 Super (didn't use the backplate).
 So it is doable.
 Here is my approach.

 First of all.
-The package consists of a heat sink mounted with three coolers.
+The package consists of a heat sink mounted with three fans.
 This goes on the GPU.
-It has different mounting plates in order to fit different GPU cooler mounting solutions.
+It has different mounting plates, so it fits different GPU cooler mounting solutions.
 One fits the Asus card.
-The cooler is very long.
+The heat sink is very long.
 More on this later.
-Furthermore a backplate heat sink is in the package.
-This is used for cooling VRAM and VRMS.
+Furthermore a backplate heat sink is included in the package.
+This is used for cooling VRAM and VRMs.
 The idea is to place it on the back of the card.
 From here it absorbs the heat that comes through the PCB.
-For using this there are thermal pads included that is put on top of warm areas on the back of the card.
+For using this there are thermal pads included, these are put on top of warm areas on the back of the card.
 A piece of plastic is included in the package.
 This is used for protecting the PCB and solderings from direct contact with the sink.
+The idea of the back plate is to avoid gluing heat spreaders to the components that need cooling.
 Lastly a mounting bar for stabilizing is included.
 This uses 4 slots worth of mounting screws.
 Cards can still be mounted.
 More on this later.

-The new cooler has thermal paste added to it already.
-So it can just be put right on the board.
+The Arctic cooler has thermal paste added to it already.
+So it can just be mounted right on the GPU.
 For the back plate several thermal pads have been included.
-These goes on anything that originally had one on.
+These are placed on the back side of any component that originally had a thermal pad on it.
 And then the plastic sheet is cut so it only covers the areas where no pads are placed.

 Then the back plate is placed and screwed together.
 Finger screws are used, and it seems that it is more than enough to just tighten using your fingers.
 No screw driver is needed.
-And you should not even tighten all the way with your fingers.
-Tighten in diagonal so the tighten is done evenly.
+You should not even tighten all the way with your fingers.
+Tighten in diagonal so it is done evenly.
 Anyway for now I have dropped the back plate.
 Read on to read why.

-In order to use the stabilizing mounting thing six clamps has to be placed on the edge of the card holding the three layers together.
+In order to use the stabilizing mounting thing six clamps has to be placed on the edge of the card, three on each side, holding the three layers together.
 But remember: the card is too wide for the specs of the cooler.
-Hence we can only do this in one side.
+Hence we can only be clamped on the one side.
 What is even worse: the stabilizer is screwed onto these clamps.
 And the card is still too wide, so the stabilizer cannot be fastened in this way.

 All that to a side I actually found a way use the stabilizer.
 The reason to use it in the first place is that the cooler is quite heavy.
 This Asus card has no stabilizing build in since the card is so small.
 I have a HD7050 that has one.
 So it is not uncommon.
 Anyway you can just place the stabilizer one slot higher than the card.
 And then use a strip to reach down and grab the card.